 A game poem about the prison of world views, and salvation in playfulness.
 [From IGF info page]

-I am Daniel Benmergui
+Interview with Daniel Benmergui

 I am Daniel Benmergui, the maker of Today I Die.
 I did the design, programming, visuals and production of the game.

 Childhood nostalgia is a critical ingredient for a lot of people, including myself.

 Games occupied a lot of my childhood, so it rubbed off on me.
 But I am trying to shake free from that childhood fantasy... face game development as a grownup instead of just dwelling in that nostalgia.

 The poem manipulation mechanic was something that I toyed with, when collaborating with Tembac, but I didn't know what to do with it.
 Someday, the impression of a girl sinking and swimming back to the surface struck me and then everything fit together.

 The uncertainty of what I was doing.